deepmodeling/deepflame-dev/readme.md

 ```
 . install.sh --libtorch_autodownload
 ```
-or you cam pass your own libtorch path to DeepFlame.
+or you can pass your own libtorch path to DeepFlame.

 ```
 . install.sh --libtorch_dir /path/to/libtorch/